Introduction

 - How could you group these people (by role, responsibility, expertise level, etc.)?

-- What problems each audience group might have with the product?
+- Identify the problems each audience group might have with the product.

-- How can you help them resolve these problems?
+- How can you help them resolve the user’s problem?

-If you already have product data to analyze, use it to discover where your users need assistance the most.
+If you already have product data, analyze it to discover where your users need assistance the most.
 For example, while watching session recordings, you may reveal your customers don’t understand how to follow certain workflows.

-When you know what your users want to see in the manuals, make a list of all the topics that come to your mind.
-You don’t need to categorize them now as you’ll do it later.
-Just write down everything you want to cover in your documentation.
+Once you define your users and understand what they want to see in your manuals, make a list of all the topics that come to your mind.
+You don’t need to categorize them — you’ll do it later.
+Just write down everything you want to cover.

-After analyzing your audience groups, you’ll have an idea of how many manual types you need to create.
+After analyzing your audience groups, you’ll have an idea of what manual types you need to create.
 But you can’t work on all of them at once.
-You need to turn to customer data one more time to figure out who needs help right now and who can wait.

-To prioritize tasks, answer this simple question: who is your most valuable customer?
+To prioritize manuals, answer this simple question: who is your most valuable customer?
 Once you find the answer, you’ll know what type of user manual you should write first.

-Say, you sell CRM software with email marketing functionality.
-While marketers do fit your customer personas, large sales teams bring you more value.
-In this case, you’ll be more interested in covering sales automation workflows and other sales-specific features first thing.
+Say you sell CRM software with email marketing functionality.
+While marketers do fit your customer personas, large sales teams bring more value.
+In this case, you’ll start with sales automation workflows and other sales-specific features first.

 GIFs, screenshots or videos?
-It’s good to focus on one type of visual content you’ll be including in all your user manuals.
+It’s good to focus on the type of visual content you’ll be including in all your user manuals.

-Of course, you can create different types of content for your users, but it’s best to publish them in separate formats.
-For instance, GIFs and screenshots are the most common visual content formats used in end-user documentation while video tutorials fit well in certification programs and academies (e.g., ClickUp University).
+Of course, you can create different types of content for your users, but it’s best to plan for your user's communication preferences.
+For instance, GIFs and screenshots are the most common visual content formats used in end-user documentation, while video tutorials fit well in certification programs and academies (e.g., ClickUp University).

-Start by creating top-level categories for your user manual.
-After you’ve analyzed your user personas, you must already have an idea of how you want to segment the documentation.
-Often, companies split their user manuals by their customers’ job roles and expertise levels.
+Start by creating top-level categories and a logical hierarchy for your user manual.
+After you’ve analyzed your user personas, you must already have an idea of how to segment your documentation.
+Often, companies split user manuals by their customers’ job roles and expertise levels.
 Alternatively, you may group your help content by product feature or use case.

-When you’ve outlined the categories, look at the topics you came up with earlier and start grouping them based on the common features.
+When you’ve outlined the categories, look at the topics you came up with earlier and group them based on common features.

 Next, break down each topic into sections to briefly define what every manual will cover and avoid overlaps.